On the behavior of the DFA and DCCA in trend-stationary processes: Stationarity results and the theoretical counterpart of

 \section{Stationarity results and the theoretical counterpart of $\rho_{DCCA}$}

-In this section we derive a miscellany of results for the DFA and DCCA and also present the theoretical counterpart of $\rho_{DCCA}$.
-We shall enunciate the results for (jointly) stationary processes only.
-In view of Proposition \ref{inv} the results presented in this section hold unaltered for non-stationary processes that can be written as a polynomial trend plus a stationary process, except otherwise stated.
+In this section, we derive several results for the DFA and DCCA and also present the theoretical counterpart of $\rho_{DCCA}$.
+We shall enunciate the results for (jointly) stationary processes only. {Because of Proposition \ref{inv}, the results in this section hold unaltered for trend-stationary processes, except stated otherwise}.

-Observe that $P_{m+1}$ (the projection matrix) and $Q_{m+1}$ are bisymmetric, hermitian and idempotent matrices.
+{We start by noticing} that $P_{m+1}$ (the projection matrix) and $Q_{m+1}$ are bisymmetric, hermitian and idempotent matrices.
 Moreover,